atolye15/checklist/checklists/symfony-release-checklist.md

 After the AC on Jira completed, open a  pull request from issue(s) related branch to the environment's base branch

 - [ ] Define environment values on server
-If any newly defined environment values exist in `.env` file, make sure they are defined in the `.env.local` with correct values on the target server
+If any newly defined environment values exist in `.env` file, make sure they are defined in the `.env.local` with correct values on the target server or continuous deployment tool.

 - [ ] Merge approved pull request
 Then wait for the deployment tool while you enjoy a sip of your ☕️